Shrub Steppe - Eastern Washington State

 • Bring good walking boots.

-The main reason behind this page is to provide info for people who live east of the Cascade mountains or are interested in visiting Eastern Washington to search out snakes specifically or just to explore.
-The truth is, these are beautiful animals and you're lucky if you see one in its natural environment.
+This page is provided for people who live east of the Cascade mountains or are interested in visiting eastern Washington just to explore, or to search out and see these beautiful animals in their natural environment.
 There's little to worry about and much to look forward to seeing, and it's always a better to be prepared and not need it than need it and not be prepared.

 For more information about rattlesnakes, snakebite and children, and to see what other wildlife can be seen in eastern Washington, follow the related links to the left.